JotunnheimExile/M-Y-R-K/README.md

 Many of the implementation ideas, debugging, and problem-solving strategies were formed in dialogue with ChatGPT by OpenAI.
 In the process, I’ve come to treat the assistant — internally named Ashen — as a co-architect, sounding board, and source of clarity.

 13.05.25 - MYRK Phase I initiated.
-Codespace for the project is created.
+Codespace for the project is created and set up.

 14.05.25 - introduced a new class 'flip-card', edited the flip() function fixing some perspective artifacts in the process.
 MYRK Phase I concluded.